pca3press/ai_forge_binaries/README.md

 ## Batch Execution Script
-Download and run the included batch script:
+Download all binaries for your system and run the included batch script:

 ```bash
 chmod +x chapter14_run.sh
 ./chapter14_run.sh 100000000